kellyyfoo/openshift-workshop-was/labs/Openshift/ApplicationManagement/README.md

 1. Open the web terminal (the same one from lab setup) for command line interface.
 If it's not already open, follow the instructions [here](https://github.com/IBM/openshift-workshop-was/tree/master/setup#access-the-web-terminal) to access the web terminal.

-1. If you have not log in to OpenShift CLI or if your previous `oc login` session is no longer available (due to OpenShift CLI login token expired, or web termainl session is reopened), then follow the instructions in the [Login section](https://github.com/IBM/openshift-workshop-was/tree/master/labs/Openshift/IntroOpenshift#login) to login to OpenShift CLI through issing `oc login` command from the web terminal.
+1. If you have not log in to OpenShift CLI or if your previous `oc login` session is no longer available (due to OpenShift CLI login token expired, or web terminal session is reopened), then follow the instructions in the [Login section](https://github.com/IBM/openshift-workshop-was/tree/master/labs/Openshift/IntroOpenshift#login) to login to OpenShift CLI through issuing `oc login` command from the web terminal.

 1. If you have not yet cloned the GitHub repo with the lab artifacts (which is the same as used in the previous lab [Runtime Modernization](https://github.com/IBM/openshift-workshop-was/tree/master/labs/Openshift/RuntimeModernization)), then run the following command on your web terminal:
     ```